 \section{Introduction}

 Phylogenetics aims at reconstructing the evolutionary history of a set of species (or other biological entities) from molecular data.
-This evolutionary history is usually represented on a \emph{phylogenetic tree} whose leaves represent currently living species and whose interior nodes correspond to their ancestral species.
+This evolutionary history is usually represented by a \emph{phylogenetic tree} whose leaves stand for currently living species and whose interior nodes correspond to their ancestral species.
 Molecular data is commonly given as a sequence of characters representing nucleotides or amino acids and phylogenetic reconstruction is often done by modelling the substitution of these characters as a hidden Markov process on a phylogenetic tree.

-In the late eighties, biologists Cavender, Felsenstein, and Lake realized that polynomial equations satisfied by the entries of the joint distribution of characters at the leaves of the tree could be used in phylogenetic reconstruction, see \cite{Cavender87,Lake1987}.
+In the late eighties, Cavender, Felsenstein, and Lake realized that polynomial equations satisfied by the entries of the joint distribution of characters at the leaves of the tree could be used in phylogenetic reconstruction, see \cite{Cavender87,Lake1987}.
 By then, only few polynomial equations were known and exclusively for very simple models such as the Kimura 2-parameter model \cite{Kimura1980}.
-The use of these equations known as \emph{phylogenetic invariants} was set apart until the beginning of the new century.
-In the last twenty years there has been a lot of effort to obtain phylogenetic invariants for different evolutionary models: Allman and Rhodes have been working in obtaining equations for the general Markov model \cite{allman2004b, Allman2008}, Sturmfels and Sullivant provided phylogenetic invariants for group-based models \cite{Sturmfels2005}, Draisma and Kuttler generalized the work done by Allman and Rhodes to equivariant models (which include group-based models) in \cite{Draisma}, and many others contributed to specific models or trees (see for example \cite{CS}, \cite{ChifmanPetrovic}, \cite{michalek2013}, \cite{LS}).
+The use of these equations known as \emph{phylogenetic invariants} was set aside until the beginning of the new century.
+In the last twenty years there has been a lot of effort to obtain phylogenetic invariants for different evolutionary models: Allman and Rhodes worked on obtaining equations for the general Markov model \cite{allman2004b, Allman2008}, Sturmfels and Sullivant provided phylogenetic invariants for group-based models \cite{Sturmfels2005}, Draisma and Kuttler generalized the work done by Allman and Rhodes to equivariant models (which include group-based models) in \cite{Draisma}, and many others contributed to specific models or trees (see for example \cite{CS}, \cite{ChifmanPetrovic}, \cite{michalek2013}, \cite{LS}).

-Since this new field of \emph{algebraic phylogenetics} exploded, algebraic tools have been proven to be useful in different areas of phylogenetics: from dealing with fundamental questions on the consistency of substitution models (see \cite{AR_invariable,allman2009,YAR, Sumner_gtr}, for instance) to designing new model selection methods \cite{KDGC}, new substitution models \cite{LieMM_pp}, or new reconstruction methods (see \cite{Erik2, chifmankubatko2014,allmankubatkorhodes,casfergar2021} among others).
-Some of these reconstruction methods directly based on phylogenetic invariants have even been implemented in the widely used phylogenetic software PAUP* \cite{paup}.